International Law Weekend 2014

-In anticipation of International Law Weekend 2014 – the premier international law event of the fall season, to be held on October 23-25, 2014,
+Online Registration for International Law Weekend 2014 – the premier international law event of the fall season - is now available.

 ILW is sponsored and organized by the American Branch of the International Law Association (ABILA) and the International Law Students Association (ILSA).